- Erithacus rubecula

 Formerly classed as a member of the thrush family, but is now considered to belong to the Old World flycatchers (Muscicapidae).
 European Robins and similar small European species are often called chats.

 The only species in the genus Erithacus, but formerly considered congeneric with Japanese Robin and Ryukyu Robin, these now moved to the genus Larvivora.
-It was previously thought to be closely related to these, and to other European and Asian nightingales and robins in the genera Luscinia and Tarsiger, but recent genetic data has shown it is not closely related to these, nor to any other European or Asian birds, instead being in a group of tropical African robins in the genera Cossypha, Cossyphicula, Pogonocichla, Pseudalethe, Sheppardia, Stiphrornis, and Swynnertonia.
+It was previously thought to be closely related to these, and to other European and Asian nightingales and robins in the genera Luscinia and Tarsiger, but recent genetic data has shown it is not closely related to these, nor to any other European or Asian birds, instead being in a group of tropical African robins in the genera Cossypha, Cossyphicula, Pogonocichla, Chamaetylas, Sheppardia, Stiphrornis, and Swynnertonia.

 There are 8 subspecies:

 The central Canary Island subspecies E. rubecula superbus has been proposed for a split under the name of Tenerife Robin or maybe even Superb Robin; so far this split does not seem to be supported by any major authority.
+Subspecies E. r. balcanicus is now considered a synonym of rubecula,

 Woodland of various kinds, usually deciduous or mixed but purely coniferous in some areas.
 Found in lower branches of trees and in bushes and shrubs, usually feeding on the ground.
 Common in parks and gardens, especially in Britain, also hedgerows and road verges but avoids most open spaces, except maybe on migration.
 May enter buildings in very harsh weather.